Snowball-programm-dev/TREE-Compiler/README.md

 ## issues

-there are currently some issues and the compiler dosn't compile yet
+the code generation isn't made yet and the compiler dosn't compile yet

 ## then what works?

-only the lexer yet
+the lexer and the parser do work now!
-we are working on the parser
-and i don't realy know about code generation